tasmota/docs/docs/UFS.md

 !!! failure "This feature is not included in precompiled binaries."
 To use it, you must [compile your build](Compile-your-build).

-Since ESP8266-12F has 4MB flash you can build a variant with a _universal file system or UFS_ and store your files there (data, images, commands, etc).
+For modules that have 4MB or more flash memory you can build a variant with a _universal file system or UFS_ and store your files there (data, images, commands, etc).
 There are some special files that you can upload and use to execute actions.

 !!! warning
     The file partition **DOES NOT** get erased by reset commands.
 Only a complete flash erase will remove it.